How to change careers

 Taking the next step toward changing careers

-Before moving forward, it’s useful to step back.
+Before moving forward, it’s useful to look back.
 Consider what is making you happy, or unhappy, in your current profession to try and get a better understanding of what true job satisfaction might look like for you.
 Is it more free time?
-A career path that offer more progression?
-By understanding what your personal ‘north star’ is, you can consider what careers and industries might align to your core values.
+A career path that better aligns to your personal values?
+By understanding what your personal ‘north star’ is, you can consider what careers and industries might align.
 Once defined, the next step is working out which transferable skills you already possess that can be used and what skills you need to acquire.

 Skills clusters are a way of identifying what skills you have and how they can lead you toward a different career path.
 Take working in customer service for instance.
 Providing guest services will be one of your skills, and a skills cluster in that role.
 Specialist tasks involved in that skill can then directly link to other occupations you may not have thought of, such as a hotel service manager.
 Skills clusters can help you understand how your skills can cross over into other roles can set you on a totally different path.